jumphone/Bioinformatics/RnaCnv/README.md

-# Detect CNV by using RNA-seq
+# Detect CNV by using RNA-seq data